Tennessee Non-Resident Hunting License Prices: A Comprehensive Guide for 2025

 Bag Limits and Antler Requirements

-For the 2024 season, the TWRA has implemented zone-based hunting requirements:
+For the 2025 season, the TWRA has implemented zone-based hunting requirements that dictate bag limits for antlered deer:

-Remember to check in all harvested deer through the online portal or at a physical station.
+Hunters must check in all harvested deer through the online portal or at designated physical stations.
+For more information on Chronic Wasting Disease (CWD) management and regulations, visit CWD in Tennessee.

 Additional Regulations and Considerations